-- □ To request information regarding the professional qualifications of your child's teachers, including whether the teacher has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; whether the teacher has an emergency permit or other provisional status for which state requirements have been waived; and undergraduate and graduate degree majors, graduate certifications, and the field of study of the certification or degree.
-You also have the right to request information about the qualifications of any paraprofessional who may provide services to you child. - □ To review teaching materials textbooks, and other teaching aids and instructional materials used in the curriculum, and to examine tests that have been administered to your child. - □ To inspect a survey created by a third party before the survey is administered or distributed to your child. - □ To review your child's student records when needed.
+To request information regarding the professional qualifications of your child's teachers, including whether the teacher has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; whether the teacher has an emergency permit or other provisional status for which state requirements have been waived; and whether the teacher is currently teaching in the filed of discipline of his or her certification.
+You also have the right to request information about the qualifications of any paraprofessional who may provide services to you child.

+- To review teaching materials textbooks, and other teaching aids and instructional materials used in the curriculum, and to examine tests that have been administered to your child.

+- To inspect a survey created by a third party before the survey is administered or distributed to your child.

+- To review your child's student records when needed.
 These records include:

+- 1. Attendance Records

+- 2. Test Score Information

+- 3. Grade Records

+- 4. Disciplinary Records

+- 5. Counseling Records

+- 6. Psychological Records

+- 7. Applications for Admissions

+- 8. Health and Immunization

+- 9. Other Medical Records

+- 10. Teacher and Counselor Evaluations

+- 11. Reports of behavioral patterns

+- 12. State Assessments Instruments that have been administered to your child

-- □ To grant or deny any written request from the District to make a videotape or voice recording of your child.
-State law, however, permits the school to make a videotape or voice recording without parental permission for the following circumstances: - $\Box$ when it is to be used for school safety; - □ when it relates to classroom instruction or a co-curricular or extracurricular activity; or - $\hfill\square$ when it relates to media coverage of the school.
+- To grant or deny any written request from the District to make a videotape or voice recording of your child.
+State law, however, permits the school to make a videotape or voice recording without parental permission for the following circumstances:

+- o when it is to be used for school safety;

+- when it relates to classroom instruction or a co-curricular or extracurricular activity;

+or

+- o when it relates to media coverage of the school.